 "What I found on the app was a stark reminder of how far I’ve come, and what awaits me if I keep undoing all of my hard work."

 Although I don’t know what I currently weigh because I don’t own scales and I daren’t use someone else's for fear of what they’ll tell me, what I found on the app was a stark reminder of how far I’ve come, and what awaits me if I keep undoing all of my hard work.
 So I continue to remind myself of the person I used to be.
 Someone who was deeply unhappy with her appearance.
 Someone who was tired all the time and whose back constantly ached and regularly packed in completely.
 Someone who loved parties but never felt beautiful when she dressed up for them.
-And someone who felt extremes of shame or elation every time she stepped on the scales, as if they had some mystical power over me.
-But it’s strange how sometimes all of this life experience is still not enough to keep me on track.
+And someone who felt extremes of shame or elation every time she stepped on the scales, as if they had some mystical power.
+Iit’s strange that sometimes, all of this life experience is still not enough to keep me on track.

 I saw one of those cheesy sayings earlier this week.
 It’s something that’s sat on one of my Pinterest boards for several years, but for some reason it really resonated this time.
 It was: Visualize your highest self, then start showing up as her.
 It’s made me think about things differently.
 I mean, would my highest self eat a whole packet of Bourbons just because they were there?
 Would she eat the last two pieces of garlic bread, even though she was bursting at the seams?
 Would she cook and eat enough pasta to feed the whole street, just because she couldn’t be arsed measuring it out?
 No, she bloody well wouldn’t.
 Whichever version of myself I am, I deserve more than being the old me.